The Best Home Barista Espresso Machine & Grinder Setups

 The Pro also has an LCD display, with a shot timer, grind settings display, and is easier to get into cleaning cycles and to do things like troubleshoot brew temperature and re-set the shot buttons, though the Pro has lost the pressure gauge present on the Express.

-As you’ll see in the video above, there are lots of pros for the newer pro, and if you were to ask me which machine I’d buy from having used them both rather a bit, defiantly the pro.
+As you’ll see in the video above, there are lots of pros for the newer pro, and if you were to ask me which machine I’d buy from having used them both rather a little bit, defiantly the pro.

 Check Price - Amazon UKCheck Price - Sage Appliances